 Language arts -- heartfelt quotes.
-Send your students on a mystery to find the figures behind the heartfelt quotes on Teaching Master 2: A Quote from the Heart -- Who Said It? -- all fifteen of them!
-Students will use the Web resources Familiar Quotations, Quotation Search, and Quotation Center's Search Facility.
+Send your students on a mystery to find the figures behind the heartfelt quotes on Teaching Master 2: A quote from the heart -- who said It? -- all fifteen of them!
+Students will use the Web resources Familiar Quotations or Quotation Search.

 ANSWERS: 1.
 William Shakespeare, 2.
 Benjamin Franklin, 3.
 King Farouk of Egypt, 4.
 Blaise Pascal, 5.
 Elizabeth Ashley, 6.
 Robert Benchley, 7.
 Gilbert K. Chesterton, 8.
 Charles Schulz, 9.
 Al Bernstein, 10.
 Robert Bloch, 11.
 Samuel Taylor Coleridge, 12.
 Diana Princess of Wales, 13.
 Margaret Thatcher, 14.
 Samuel Woodworth, 15.
 Henry W. Longfellow.

 Health -- understanding heart disease.
 The Three R's of Heart Disease are reduce, recognize, and respond.
 Knowing these R's and putting them into action can save lives.
 Your students probably know a friend or family member who is at risk or is suffering from heart disease.
 Have them design an informational brochure based on the 3R's of Heart Disease.
 They may use information from this site as well as other medical sites on the Internet.

 This is a great game for young students that explains how blood flows through the heart.